AlchemyCMS/alchemy-guides/guides/essences.md

   For the displayed element title, the first content essence is used.
 Use this setting to override this behaviour and show other content as element title.

+* **settings** `Hash`

+  A set of options to configure the essence.
+Each essence has its own set of options listed below.

 ### Individual essence settings

 Each essence type can have its own type of settings.